Evolution of Dynamical Signature in the X-cube Fracton Topological Order: Summary and outlook

 In conclusion, with the external Zeeman-like magnetic fields pushing the X-cube model away from its exactly solvable point, we have improved QMC methods to overcome the glassy Hilbert space, and computed both real-space correlation functions and dynamic structure factors in three subdimensional excitation channels in both the fracton and the paramagnetic phases through the method of QMC+SAC in a wide parameter space.
 We have found how mobility constraints on local dynamical properties of subdimensional excitations is correlated to the existence of fracton topological order.
 This fact is nothing but the exotic interplay of topology (global topological order) and geometry (local dynamical properties) in fracton orders.
 As our numerical results show novel dynamical features that are yet to be fully understood, we expect our numerical results will stimulate more efforts in both theoretical and numerical studies in fracton physics.
 While the X-cube Hamiltonian with magnetic fields looks intricate, it will be interesting and challenging to analytically study correlation and spectral functions in the theoretical framework of slave-particle (projective construction) techniques.
 Our numerical results also set a further interesting question about the connection between the single-particle dispersions of the lineon, fracton and planon channels and their density spectral functions~\cite{Quantum2020Muhlhauser}.
 Finally, as spectroscopy measurements have been widely performed in strongly-correlated materials, our numerical results on dynamical signature will be helpful in experimental identifications of fracton orders in spectroscopy measurements such as neutron scattering and nuclear magnetic resonance.

-\acknowledgements C.K.Z., Z.Y. and Z.Y.M. acknowledge support from the RGC of Hong Kong SAR of China (Grant Nos.
-17303019, 17301420, 17301721 and AoE/P-701/20), the K. C. Wong Education Foundation (Grant No. GJTD-2020-01) and the Seed Funding ``Quantum-Inspired explainable-AI" at the HKU-TCL Joint Research Centre for Artificial Intelligence.
+\acknowledgements C.K.Z., Z.Y., and Z.Y.M. acknowledge support from the Research Grants Council of Hong Kong SAR of China (Grant Nos.
+17303019, 17301420, 17301721 and AoE/P-701/20), the GD-NSF (no. 2022A1515011007), the K. C. Wong Education Foundation (Grant No. GJTD-2020-01) and the Seed Funding “Quantum-Inspired explainable-AI” at the HKU-TCL Joint Research Centre for Artificial Intelligence.
 M.Y.L. and P.Y. thank Xiao-Xiao Zhang, Yi-Zhuang You, Yao Zhou, Chao Gao, Chao-Ming Jian, and Gang Chen for helpful discussions.
 M.Y.L. and P.Y. were supported by Guangdong Basic and Applied Basic Research Foundation under Grant No.~2020B1515120100, NSFC Grant (No.~11847608 \& No.~12074438).
-We thank the Computational Initiative at the Faculty of Science and the Information Technology Services at the University of Hong Kong and the Tianhe platforms at the National Supercomputer Center in Guangzhou for their technical support and generous allocation of CPU time.
-The authors acknowledge Beijing PARATERA Tech CO., Ltd. for providing HPC resources that have contributed to the research results reported within this paper.
+We thank the Computational Initiative at the Faculty of Science and HPC2021 system under the Information Technology Services at the University of Hong Kong, and the Tianhe-II platform at the National Supercomputer Center in Guangzhou and the Beijing PARATERA Tech Co., Ltd. for providing HPC resources that have contributed to the research results reported within this paper.
+The work was performed in part on resources provided by the Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices (LaMPad).
+The work was performed in part on resources provided by the Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices (LaMPad).